Jordan at the AFC Asian Cup

 Jordan national football team has been historically considered weaker than other Arab teams prior to the beginning of new millennium.
-Jordan often struggled to win a ticket and qualify for the Asian Cup, mainly, due to historical turbulence inside the state.
+Jordan often struggled to win a ticket and qualify for the Asian Cup, mainly, due to a weaker league and not many players competing professionally.

 However, once Jordan polished themselves in order to join the new world, Jordanian football also witnessed significant positive changes.
-Jordan qualified for their first Asian Cup in 2004, before did it again in 2011 and 2015.
-In the first two editions, Jordan stunned all predictions by drew and defeated so many Asian powerhouses such as South Korea, Japan and Saudi Arabia, and they were considered a heavy underdog which had qualified for the quarter-finals twice, their best result to date.
+Jordan qualified for their first Asian Cup in 2004, before they did it again in 2011, 2015, 2019 and 2023.
+In the first two editions, Jordan stunned all predictions by drawing and defeating many Asian powerhouses such as South Korea, Japan and Saudi Arabia, and they were considered a heavy underdog which qualified for the quarter-finals twice, their best result to date.
 In 2015 however, Jordan for the first time, had to go home from the group stage.
-Hence, Jordan's best result remains at the quarter-finals.
+In 2019 they reached the round of 16 and in 2023 edition they have now reached the finals.